AI4SoilHealth/SoilHealthDataCube/landsat_based_spectral_indices/readme.md

 To support soil health monitoring, this data cube offers a time-series of Landsat-based spectral indices maps across continental Europe—including Ukraine, the UK, and Turkey—from 2000 to 2022.
 At a resolution of 30 meters, it includes bi-monthly, annual, and long-term analyses, focusing on key aspects of soil health such as vegetation cover, soil exposure, tillage practices, and crop intensity.
 Apart from direct monitoring, analysis, and verification of specific aspects of soil health, this data cube also provides important input for modeling and mapping soil properties.
 All the maps are aligned with the standard spatial/temporal resolution and sizes indicated/recomended by AI4SoilHealth project, Work Package - 5.

+All the data within this folder is licensed under CC-BY-SA, and the code is licensed under the MIT License.

 Please cite as:

 - Tian, X., Consoli, D., Schneider, F., Hengl, T., Parente, L., Şahin, M., Minařík, R., Ho, Y., (2024?)
 "Time-series of Landsat-based spectral indices for continental Europe for 2000–2022 to support soil health monitoring", submitted to [PeerJ], preprint available at: [to be filled].